Shamilkv34/book/nostarch/frontmatter.md

 This file is periodically generated from the content in the `/src/` directory, so all fixes need to be made in `/src/`.
 -->

+Unmatched: ReviewHead

+Unmatched: ReviewQuote

+Unmatched: ReviewSource

+Unmatched: ReviewQuote

+Unmatched: ReviewSource

+Unmatched: ReviewQuote

+Unmatched: ReviewSource

+Unmatched: ReviewQuote

+Unmatched: ReviewSource

+Unmatched: BookTitle
       ## About the Authors

+**Steve** **Klabnik** was the lead for the Rust documentation team and was one of Rust’s core developers.
+A frequent speaker and a prolific open source contributor, he previously worked on projects such as Ruby and Ruby on Rails.

-Carol Nichols is a member of the Rust Crates.io Team and a former member of the Rust Core Team.
+**Carol Nichols** is a member of the Rust Crates.io Team and a former member of the Rust Core Team.
 She’s a co-founder of Integer 32, LLC, the world’s first Rust-focused software consultancy.
 Nichols has also organized the Rust Belt Rust Conference.

-Steve Klabnik was the lead for the Rust documentation team and was one of Rust’s core developers.
-A frequent speaker and a prolific open source contributor, he previously worked on projects such as Ruby and Ruby on Rails.

 ## About the Technical Reviewer

-JT is a Rust core team member and the co-creator of the Rust error message format, Rust Language Server (RLS), and Nushell.
-They first started using Rust in 2011, and in 2016 joined Mozilla to work on Rust full time, helping to shape its direction for widespread use.
+**JT** is a Rust core team member and the co-creator of the Rust error message format, Rust Language Server (RLS), and Nushell.
+They first started using Rust in 2011, and in 2016 joined Mozilla to work on Rust full-time, helping to shape its direction for widespread use.
 These days, they are a freelance Rust trainer and advocate for safe systems programming.

-## Brief Contents

-## Contents in Detail
+Unmatched: FrontmatterTitleContents

+Unmatched: FrontmatterTitleContents
       ## Foreword

 It wasn’t always so clear, but the Rust programming language is fundamentally about *empowerment*: no matter what kind of code you are writing now, Rust